Age of consent in Europe: Slovenia

 The age of consent in Slovenia is 15, as specified by the Slovenian Penal Code, Article 173, Section 1, which reads: "(1) Whoever has sexual intercourse or performs any lewd act with a person of the same or opposite sex under the age of fifteen (15) years where there is a marked discrepancy between the maturity of the perpetrator and that of the victim shall be sentenced to imprisonment for not less than six (6) months and not more than five (5) years."

 History

 Until 1959, male homosexual acts were prohibited, as was the case in all of former Yugoslavia.
-A new Penal Code was introduced in 1977, which decriminalised homosexual acts and all discriminatory provisions were removed and age of consent has been set at 14 for all sexual acts since decriminalization.
+A new Penal Code was introduced in 1977, which decriminalised homosexual acts and all discriminatory provisions were removed and age of consent has been set at 14 for all sexual acts since decriminalisation.
 In 1999, the code was amended to raise the age of consent to 15 years and added the condition for "a marked discrepancy between the maturity of the perpetrator and that of the victim'".

 Spain

-The age of consent in Spain is 16, under a new law which came into effect on 1 July 2015.